DorianDepriester/OptiPRISMS/Readme.md

 #### [PRISMS]

 - **prm file**: path to the main parameter file template
-- **latent hardening ratio** : path to latent hardening ratio tempalte
+- **latent hardening ratio** : path to latent hardening ratio template
 - **path to prisms**= path to PRISMS-Plasticity executable file.
 This entry is not required if Slurm is used (see [\[Slurm\]] section).

 #### [Experimental Data]